 Jess Todtfeld: How do you protect yourself?

 Scott Lorenz: You set limits on the daily spend.
-You set limits on the clicks, the total daily spend, your monthly budget, and so forth.
+You set limits on the clicks, the total daily spends, your monthly budget, and so forth.
 But hey, Google is out there trying to make as much money as possible.

 Jess Todtfeld: Exactly.
 They want to make lots of money.